 Well, the truth isn’t that exciting.
 Since 1969, the Macy’s Parade Studio had been located in a nondescript warehouse in gritty Hoboken, N.J.
-However, a much larger (an upgrade of more than 30,000 square feet) and more state-of-the-art facility in nearby Moonachie, N.J., officially opened for business in October 2011.
-After a nine-month-long move into the spacious new LEED-certified digs, the Macy’s Parade Studio team is hard at work making last-minute preparations for this year’s parade.
+However, a much larger (an upgrade of more than 30,000 square feet), more state-of-the-art and LEED-certified facility in nearby Moonachie, N.J., officially opened for business in October 2011.
+That's where the Macy’s Parade Studio team prepares for the parade.

 Giving the Macy’s Day Parade’s nonstop barrage of singing and dancing, Broadway has long played a major role in the annual holiday spectacle.
 During the 2003 parade, gravelly voiced actor and activist Harvey Fierstein channeled Mrs. Claus while dressed in drag as Edna Turnblad, the plus-sized Baltimore housewife he portrayed in the Broadway hit “Hairspray.”
 Wrote Fierstein in a New York Times op-ed piece the day before the parade: “ … tomorrow, to the delight of millions of little children (not to mention the Massachusetts Supreme Judicial Court), the Santa in New York's great parade will be half of a same-sex couple.
 And guess who the other half will be?
 Me!
 Harvey Fierstein, nice Jewish boy from Bensonhurst, dressed in holiday finery portraying the one and only Mrs. Claus.”